sandyavs/mealplanner-wiki/Test-cases-v2.md

 ## Expected Behaviour:
 Should be able delete the meal in the specific category of meal plan when clicked on the delete icon

+## Test case No: MP-AddTag-005

+## Test case description:
+Add tags to the meal plan
+## Steps to follow:

+Prerequisite: MP-Login-001
+1. Go to url/mealplan/:id
+2. Click on the input textbox to enter the required text
+3. Check whether it takes only alpha characters(A-Z).
+4. Check whether it takes Numeric characters (numbers 0-9)
+4. Make sure that after entering characters and when you click enter, a tag is added to the meal plan with the text that has been input in step 2

+Expected Behaviour:
+It should allow only Alphabets and Should be able to add tags to the meal plan